-The O followed the C only up to Bihar.
+The O followed the C only up to Bihar and Mizoram.
 In Bihar, near the Patna city, they discovered the perennial rainwater river Sone, a tributary of the Ghaghara river.
-They followed the Sone to its headwaters, the Mt.
+Some of them followed the Sone to its headwaters, the Mt.
 Trikuta in the Vindhyas.
 The C did not follow the O to the Trikuta.
+There were no DNA samples of the C at the Trikuta.